Bureau

 1, 2, 3, 4 or 5?
 Let's talk.

-While you might see some initially positive numbers as your generic synthetic content games the algorithms, this will be a game of diminishing returns, even if you're a synthetic cat influencer on Instagram (this is a prediction, first published November 2024, that synthetic pet influencers will see some success, which is kind of gross but it proves this point about what's interesting and relevant to people on the web).
+While you might see some positive numbers on some channels with your generic synthetic slop, this will be a game of diminishing returns, even if you're a synthetic cat influencer.
+(This is a prediction, first published November 2024, that synthetic pet influencers will see some success, which is kind of gross but it proves this point about what's interesting and relevant to people on the web — and the priorities of the platforms, which even in November 2024 were full of synthetic slop.)
 On top of all that, you’d be contributing to the decay of quality human creativity on the internet (and cat creativity on the internet).
-What you won’t be is remembered (unless you're a cat).
+What you won’t be is remembered for the right reasons.

 There’s a reason that digital media companies that built their businesses around social media algorithms and massively generic audiences have floundered in the mid-2020s.
 There’s a reason that the digital media ecosystem is splintering like a shattered windshield into niche interest groups, often formed around individual creators people come to identify with.
 There’s a reason once-powerful media outlets and brands stuck in a 2000s or 2010s approach to “content” are struggling to orient themselves in this moment.